Professional Head Lice Removal Services

 Check again to make sure that it is oval shaped and stuck to only one side of the strand of hair and not completely wrapped around it.
 You may want to pull it off completely or cut out that single hair strand.
 Some extra light and magnification will help you see the shape & color, or you can put it on a white background (since nits are not white, they'll show up clearly on the white background).
 You can also look for more in the same area as the female will lay a groupings of nits in the same toonie-sized area

-Once you confirm the infestation, screen everyone else in the household and begin removal as soon as possible to avoid any risk of passing it back and forth
+Once you confirm the infestation, begin lice treatment and screen everyone else in the household and begin removal as soon as possible to avoid any risk of passing it back and forth